Chalazion Stye (Hordeolum) in Downtown Manhattan, NYC

 2. Internal stye, also known as an internal hordeolum, this type affects the inner region of the eyelid.

 If you’re suffering from any type of stye, don’t ignore the discomfort.
-Seek immediate help from Eye Physicians in NYC near me for or expert care and relief.
+Seek immediate help from Eye Physicians in NYC for or expert care and relief.
 Their trained optometrists provide specific procedures to treat stye symptoms such as redness, swelling and irritation.
 With their knowledge and comprehensive approach to treatment, you can be confident in their ability to effectively recover your vision.

 They also treat a wide range of conditions, including: